Ultra-Labs/ultralabs-io/src/markdown-pages/home-page/home.md

   lives easier.
 Life is too short to spend it using the wrong products.
 heroImg: /assets/hero-2-1920.webp
 aboutTitle: Our mission
-aboutText: "We’re a team of people passionate about the work that we do.
-Our mission is to build products that enable people to save their time and efforts for the really important things in life. "
+aboutText: "We are a team of people passionate about the work that we do.
+Our mission is to build products that enable people to save time and for the really important things in life. "
 aboutImg: /assets/rectangle-246.webp
 portfolioBlockTitle: Our Portfolio
 portfolioBlockText: Here’s what we have built so far.
 serviceTitle: Here’s what we deliver
-serviceText: We’ve brought together researchers, makers & business developers out to create a new standard of startup.
+serviceText: We’ve brought together researchers, makers & business developers to create a new standard of startup.
 serviceImg: /assets/home-service.webp
 canvasText: Explore, build, innovate, repeat.
 canvasImg: /assets/swirl-1920.webp